awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-your-streaming-output-groups.md

-# Choosing Your ABR Streaming Output Groups<a name="choosing-your-streaming-output-groups"></a>
+# Choosing your ABR streaming output groups<a name="choosing-your-streaming-output-groups"></a>

 To create media assets for people to stream to their devices, choose one or more of the adaptive bitrate \(ABR\) output groups: Apple HLS, DASH ISO, Microsoft Smooth Streaming, or CMAF\.
 The type of output group determines which media players can play the files that MediaConvert creates from that output group\.

 **Note**
 When you set up CMAF, DASH ISO, or Microsoft Smooth Streaming output groups, make sure to set your fragment length correctly\.
-For information about setting fragment length, see [Setting the Fragment Length for Streaming Outputs](setting-the-fragment-length.md)\.
+For information about setting fragment length, see [Setting the fragment length for streaming outputs](setting-the-fragment-length.md)\.

 The following table summarizes the relationships between output groups and media players\.